-Laying loft insulation to a thickness of 270mm in a typical non-insulated three-bedroom semi could trim £175 a year from energy bills, as less heat will be lost through the roof.
+Laying loft insulation to a thickness of 270mm in a typical non-insulated three-bedroom semi could trim £130 a year from energy bills, as less heat will be lost through the roof.

-Money off your electricity bill, money towards installing solar panels and grants for buying a new boiler are just some of the schemes currently on offer to help you save money on energy, for less.
+Money off your electricity bill, money towards installing solar panels or insulation, and grants for buying a new boiler are just some of the schemes currently on offer to help you save money on energy, for less.

-Find out what you could be eligible for in our home energy grant guide.
+Find out what you could be eligible for in our home energy-grant guide.